TNET-SNU/mmTLS/README.md

 ./run-mmtls-clients-ephemeral-gcm.sh
 ```

-Since we fix the size of requested objects as 1KB for ephemeral connections, the script does not need any other parameters.

-One thing different is that you should check the logs printed by ‘key-server’ running on SmartNIC.
 It will print the total keys, keys per second, total connections, connections per second.
 (In the context of key-server, a connection means the secondary key channel, which is persistent.)
-The second log, keys per second shows the E2E connections established in one second.
+**The second log, keys per second shows the E2E connections established in one second.**

 After checking the throughput, stop the clients, 'my_ips', and 'key-server'.